 - Delete (Del) - delete the element's repetition history (after confirmation)

-... missing data ... in this example is a result of the fact that the repetition history was collected in SuperMemo only as of 1996, while the presented collection is much older (with 6 repetitions executed before or in 1996).
+In this example, no data before the 5th repetition is a result of the fact that the repetition history was collected in SuperMemo only as of 1996, while the presented collection is much older (with 4 repetitions executed before or in 1996).
 Also, the hour data is missing in older repetitions due to the fact that the repetition hour is registered in repetition history only as of SuperMemo 2006 (hours are used in correlating retention with sleep data available from SleepChart).